Objectives

 Explore data summaries

-Each column has a graphical summary that shows the shape of the data, the range of the data, and an icon that represents the data type.
+Each column has a graphical summary that shows the shape and range of the data and an icon that represents the data type.

 For example, channel has 3 levels and days open shows a bimodal distribution.

-Open the Data Summary to get more information on the summary statistics on these columns.
+Open the Data Summary to get more information for the summary statistics on these columns.

 The data summary for channel shows the frequency for each of the 3 levels.